Stock market today: Wall Street rises as easing yields in the bond market relax the pressure

-Stocks rose as the heavy pressure that's built within the bond market eased.
-Treasury yields fell after a report suggested the surprisingly resilient U.S. economy is cooling in August.
+Big Tech stocks and others that benefit from easier interest rates led the way.
+They got some relief as the 10-year Treasury yield eased back further from its highest level since 2007 after a report suggested the surprisingly resilient U.S. economy may be cooling in August.

-Advance Auto Parts rallied 3.7% for one of the larger gains in the S&P 500.
-It named a new CEO and stronger revenue for the spring than analysts expected, though its profit fell short.
+A 2.2% gain for Apple's stock and 1.7% climb for Microsoft shares were two of the strongest forces pushing the S&P 500 upward.

-Foot Locker tumbled 34.5% after reporting weaker profit for the latest quarter than expected.
-It also paused its dividend and cut its financial forecasts for the full year, describing a "still-tough consumer backdrop."
+Nvidia, another one of the market's most influential stocks, was 2% higher ahead of its profit report scheduled to come out after trading ends.
+It's a pivotal test for the entire stock market because it could show whether the frenzy around artificial-intelligence technology that's helped to lift Wall Street this year is deserved or overdone.

-The market’s main event for the day will come after trading ends, when Nvidia will report how much it made during the spring.
-Expectations are immense after the chip maker stunned Wall Street three months ago by predicting it would make roughly $11 billion in revenue during the three months through July.
+Expectations are immense after Nvidia stunned Wall Street three months ago by predicting it would make roughly $11 billion in revenue during the three months through July.
 That was nearly $4 billion more than analysts had been forecasting and would be a 64% leap from its numbers a year earlier.

 The announcement set off a rush across Wall Street.
 Stocks of AI-related companies soared, and investors tried to count how many times a CEO could mention “AI” in an earnings call.
 Nvidia’s stock has more than tripled this year so far, and it will need to meet the much higher expectations around it to justify its big move.

-When it releases its earnings, the focus will also be on whether Nvidia gives a forecast for its revenue in the current quarter.
+A big focus will be on what Nvidia says about its revenue for the current quarter.
 Expectations for that are even bigger.
 Analysts are forecasting its third-quarter revenue will more than double to $12.59 billion from a year earlier.

 Nvidia and a just a handful of other companies were behind the majority of the S&P 500’s gains earlier this year.
 Many of those “Magnificent Seven” stocks were benefiting from the AI frenzy as well.